-Plaintiff incorporates by reference each and every paragraph of this Complaint as though set forth in full in this cause of action and further alleges:
+Plaintiff incorporates by reference the factual allegations of this Complaint as though set forth in full in this cause of action and further alleges:

-- 61. Defendants negligently manufactured, designed, labeled, packaged, distributed, marketed, advertised, and sold Saxagliptin. - 62.
+- 73. Defendants negligently manufactured, designed, labeled, packaged, distributed, marketed, advertised, and sold Saxagliptin. - 74.
 At all relevant and material times, Defendants had a duty to Plaintiff to exercise reasonable care in the design, manufacture, advertising, marketing, labeling, packaging, distribution, post-market safety monitoring, reporting of adverse events, and sale of Saxagliptin, including a duty to ensure that the products did not cause users such as Plaintiff to suffer from unreasonable, dangerous side effects when used alone or in foreseeable combination with other drugs.